Thesis and Dissertation Work

 Thesis or Dissertation Registration

-MS THESIS STUDENTS: Once a student begins to register for thesis work, continuous registration is required every term INCLUDING SUMMER, until the thesis is accepted in the Office of Graduate Programs.
+MS Thesis/ PsyD Students: Once a student begins to register for thesis work, continuous registration is required every term INCLUDING SUMMER, until the thesis/ DRP is accepted in the Office of Graduate Programs.

 Students are urged to check with the Office of Graduate Programs IN ADVANCE if they need to request a waiver of the requirement for continuous registration.

 Registration in Semester of Graduation